UKCloud/documentation/articles/openstack/ostack-how-static-ip.md

 toc_mdlink: ostack-how-static-ip.md
 ---

-# How to create static IPs for OpenStack instances.
+# How to create static IPs for OpenStack instances
 ## Overview
 Static IPs  are assigned to instances in OpenStack by creating ports and adding them to the instance.